thekaigonzalez/thekaigonzalez/README.md

 I Also Bare a couple of Aliases/Nicknames Such as kliJnce, KaiTheCodeManager, And KaiScripts.

 # What i Work With
-I Mainly work With Console & C++ Library Programming.
-I Use python for the boring automations Such as for loops, Input, & Much more considering I Work with the Windows OS & windows.h
+I Mainly work With Console and Graphics programming (KTA)

 # Languages & Stuff
 - C++